 Are Saga Guitar Kits Good?

-On my humble opinion it has two advantages:
+In my humble opinion, it has three advantages:

 - It is fun to make your own guitar.

-- If you have enough patience you may get nicely playing and good looking instrument with the minimum of work involved.
+- If you have enough patience you may get a nicely playing and good-looking instrument with the minimum of work involved.

 But don’t expect to have REALLY cool guitar ready to big gigs.

-The electronics in these kits are pretty cheap.
-So if you want a bigger sound you’ll probably will want to invest a bit more into pickups replacement…
+The electronics in Saga guitar kits are pretty cheap.
+So if you want a bigger sound you’ll probably will want to invest a bit more into pickup replacement…

 Tip #1.
 Painting.